Digital Methods to Quantify Sensor Output Uncertainty in Real Time

 \figlabel[1]{ \phantomsubcaption }

-Related work has not succeeded in sufficiently addressing the fact that, for fundamental reasons of the nature of sensors, there is unavoidable uncertainty about the sensor outputs, even if we assume a \emph{perfect measurement} that has \emph{zero noise}.
-This article provides a theoretical framework for understanding these uncertainties and offers one possible practical solution for real-world applications.
+This article provides a practical solution for on-device realtime quantification of dynamic uncertainty arising from pre-stored calibration data by making the following contributions to the state of the art:

-This work sheds light on how resource constraints, calibration techniques, component tolerances, and circuit design all affect sensor output uncertainty.
-We use a thermopile infrared sensor as an example of a common sensor class and make the following contributions to the state of the art:
+\begin{enumerate} \item[\ding{192}] Demonstration of hardware and algorithmic techniques for the quantification of dynamic uncertainty in sensor outputs, with practical demonstration on two low-power FPGA-based hardware implementations of processor-native uncertainty tracking~\cite{tsoutsouras2021laplace}.
+These present a way to improve the status quo, enabling more informed decision-making in critical applications where the reliability of sensor data is paramount.
+(Sections~\ref{section:hardwareUncertaintyTracking} and~\ref{SectionEvaluation}.) \item[\ding{193}] An analysis of epistemic uncertainty in the measurements of calibration-compensated sensors using a state-of-the-art infrared sensor (MLX90640) as a driving example.
+This epistemic uncertainty originates from the representation uncertainty of calibration numbers stored in-sensor and serves as the ground truth for the on-device approach.
+(Section~\ref{section:conversionCalibrationRoutines}.)

-\begin{enumerate} \item[\ding{192}] A comprehensive outline of uncertainty quantification and reporting of epistemic uncertainty in calibrated sensor systems.
-(Section~\ref{section:discretizationErasesInformation}.) \item[\ding{193}] An analysis of epistemic uncertainty in the measurements of a state-of-the-art infrared sensor (MLX90640), which originates from the representation uncertainty of calibration numbers stored in-sensor.
-(Section~\ref{section:conversionCalibrationRoutines}.) \item[\ding{194}] An experimental demonstration of the proposed methods in an edge detection application scenario using the MLX90640 infrared sensor where making use of the uncertainty information leads to improved accuracy (Section~\ref{section:edgeDetectionApplication}.) \item[\ding{195}] A practical demonstration of the proposed methods using two low-power FPGA-based hardware implementations of the Laplace uncertainty-tracking processor~\cite{tsoutsouras2021laplace}, with integrated uncertainty-tracking compute capabilities which represents one possible way to improve the status quo, allowing real-time dynamic uncertainty quantification of sensor outputs, and enabling more informed decision-making in critical applications where the reliability of sensor data is paramount.
-(Section~\ref{section:hardwareUncertaintyTracking}.) \item[\ding{196}] An extensive dataset of raw infrared measurements from four MLX90640 instances amounting to a total of 322\,560 temperature readings of a high-accuracy, high-precision infrared calibration source, which we will make public. \end{enumerate}
+\item[\ding{194}] Two experimental proof-of-usefulness examples: an edge detection application where making use of the uncertainty information leads to improved accuracy and precision (Section~\ref{section:edgeDetectionApplication}), and an application in sensor design for faster design feedback cycles, which examines the output uncertainty for four different calibration data storage scenarios (Section~\ref{SectionApplicationDesignSpaceExploration}). \item[\ding{195}] An extensive dataset of raw infrared measurements from four MLX90640 instances amounting to a total of 322\,560 temperature readings of a high-accuracy, high-precision infrared calibration source, which we will make public. \end{enumerate}